Destiny That Changes: The Incoherence in Yoruba Thought

 Orí ni à bá bọ, à bá fi òrìṣà silẹ (we ought to offer our sacrifices to Orí instead of the deities)

 It is instructive and pivotal to my goal to pause here to discuss the striking resemblances and differences between the Yoruba creation account and the Judeo-Christian Story.
 In both accounts, the Supreme Being breathes into moulded human bodies to make living things.
-Interestingly, however, whereas the Judeo-Christian Story has it that God made the first humans here on earth, the Yoruba Story teaches that Olódùmarè makes humans in his realm.
+Interestingly, however, whereas the Judeo-Christian Story states that God made the first humans here on earth, the Yoruba Story teaches that Olódùmarè makes humans in his realm.
 In other words, Yoruba religious thought teaches that human beings exist in heaven, the realm of the gods, before journeying to the earth.
-It should be carefully noted that humans are not incarnated; rather, they are made in heaven as humans and then sent to the earth.
+It should be noted that humans are not incarnated; they are made in heaven as humans and then sent to the earth.
 Another crucial detail to observe is that whereas the Judeo-Christian worldview teaches that God made the first humans and they make other humans, Yoruba religious thought teaches that Olódùmarè makes each human in heaven; this is necessarily so partly because each human must choose an Orí.
-In fact, Ènìyàn, the Yoruba word for “human being” literally means “one who chooses.”
+In fact, Ènìyàn, the Yoruba word for “human being,” literally means “one who chooses.”

 On earth, Ifá priests are believed to be able to consult with Òrúnmìlà, the spiritual Ifá head, to find out what an individual’s Orí is and what factors are mitigating against destiny.
 In cases of adulterated good destinies, it is believed that sacrifices can be done to appease the spiritual forces of wickedness frustrating a person’s destiny.
 However, it is also commonly held that no sacrifice can change a bad destiny to a good one and vice versa.
-Chief Wande Abimbola writes that “indeed, the gods are not in a position to alter a man’s destiny.”
+Chief Wande Abimbola writes, “indeed, the gods are not in a position to alter a man’s destiny.”
 Besides, this fact is distilled in several Yoruba sayings including the following:

 (Sacrifices cannot alter destiny, destiny is the judge)